 Anas continued, "I did not want to stay in the house and my brothers on the fronts are scarifying their lives for us and I decided to stay here.
 Here I can breathe and feel happy and confident.
 Here is my place and I will not leave it until we win."
 He has left his family and wife since the beginning of the battle.
 They understand and appreciate that.
 I told them I will return to you only when Yemen is fully liberated."

 "The Houthis destroyed the houses and threatened the security of the children," he concluded.

 Conscript, Muhammad Ali, from Hodeidah, took part in the battle of Serwah and was wounded in the battle of Naham.
 He told us, "We fight to uphold the word of Allah.
-The Houthis are ruthless in their war, because they have missiles, mortars, shells and mines, that Iranian-made, but we insist on continuing.
+The Houthis are ruthless in their war, because they have missiles, mortars, shells and mines, but we insist on continuing.
 During one of the battles here, I was shot in the leg.
 During the war we were seeing the children recruited by the Houthis, and in their pockets they had unknown pills."

 Mohammed describes the sufferings of the people of Hodeidah, saying, "For three years there is no electricity.
 Since the Houthis entered they spread all over the streets with patrols.
 They are hiding and watching secretly.
 People do not go out at night.
 They attack the homes and women.
 They take the children from their homes from the age of 10 years.
 No one can speak and if anyone speaks they kill him.
 This happened in our neighborhood in Guleel in Hodeidah.
 They shot one of the people and his mother because he refused to accept what they were doing."